 Recreational marijuana is now legal in 10 states, and medical marijuana is legal in 33.
 Globally, cannabis is the most available and most used illegal substance.
-It’s becoming mainstream, and teens who aren’t using it are assuredly aware of it.
+Cannabis use has become mainstream, and teens who aren’t using it are assuredly aware of it.

 Don’t wait for your kids to bring it up.
 Have family discussions about marijuana.
 Now that it’s legal in many parts of the country, talking about marijuana is a little like talking about alcohol and cigarettes – both substances which can be dangerous, addictive and even deadly.